Russell-Wilson/NAO-toolkit/README.md

 # Running GUIs

 the Python Docker image is build on a Linux operating system.
-To run GUIs Docker images from a windows or mac pc an appropriate x11 server must be installed.
+To run GUI embedded Docker images from a windows or mac pc an appropriate x11 server must be installed.
 - windows - VcXsrv - https://sourceforge.net/projects/vcxsrv/
 - mac - Xquartz - https://www.xquartz.org/